-Learning Objective: 01-04 Explain why if you want to predict people's behavior, a good place to star
+Learning Objective: 01-04 Explain and apply the Incentive Principle, which says that if you want to

-137) With ATMs, it is possible to retrieve cash from the bank at any time.
+142) With ATMs, it is possible to retrieve cash from the bank at any time.
 One hundred years ago, one could only get cash from the bank during business hours, say, 9 a.m. to 3 p.m.
 The present availability of 24-hour service has arisen because